geekOnFleek/statusbar-networkmanager/README.md

 The bash-script is called by i3blocks and handles optional mouse input.

-⋅⋅⋅On left mouseclick a connection to the selected network will be established.⋅⋅
+   On left mouseclick a connection to the selected network will be established.

-⋅⋅⋅On middle mousebutton the establishes connection will be closed.⋅⋅
+   On middle mousebutton the establishes connection will be closed.

-⋅⋅⋅On right mouseclick the displayed unit will be switched.⋅⋅
+   On right mouseclick the displayed unit will be switched.

-⋅⋅⋅Scrolling the mouse-wheel will select the next or previous network.⋅⋅
+   Scrolling the mouse-wheel will select the next or previous network.